top of page

 Seeking to fund his research independently and move away from traditional academic grants, Bell made a bold transition into the startup world.
 His first startup was successful in technology transfer, while his second startup continues to sell products across Japan.

 In 2020, Bell combined his scientific expertise and entrepreneurial experience to focus on turtle conservation, with a special interest in the Ryukyu black-breasted leaf turtle (Geoemyda japonica)—a threatened species native to Okinawa.
 After encountering this turtle in the wild, Bell recognized it as the perfect research subject: behaviorally fascinating and in urgent need of conservation efforts.
-This realization inspired him to co-found the Okinawa Kame Centre, a nonprofit dedicated to turtle conservation.
+This realization inspired him to co-found the Okinawa Kame Centre, a not-for-profit association dedicated to freshwater turtle conservation.

 Today, turtles are at the centre of Bell’s research and are his Ikigai (生きがい).
 Their unique biology serves as a unifying thread, connecting his broad scientific and professional interests while providing a foundation for addressing pressing conservation challenges.